 A 2016 summary, the United States National Survey on Drug Use and Health, reports that of Americans over the age of 12:

 - 7 million report drinking alcohol in the past 30 days.

 - 3 million report binge drinking (drinking 4+ drinks on at least one occasion in the past 30 days for women, and 5 or more for men).

 - 3 million report heavy drinking (binge drinking five+ days in the past 30 days).

-These statistics illustrate the prevalence of alcohol use in our country.
+These statistics show how extensive alcohol use is in our country.
 Most of us are familiar with the term alcoholism as an addiction to alcohol.
 The term alcoholism is defined by the American Society of Addiction Medicine:

 Alcoholism is a primary, chronic disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.
 The disease is often progressive and fatal.
 It is characterized by continuous or periodic: impaired control over drinking, preoccupation with the drug alcohol, use of alcohol despite adverse consequences, and distortions in thinking, most notably denial.
 Hence, alcoholism is a very serious condition.
 Consequently, professional support is key.

 The term alcoholism is now Alcohol Use Disorder in the Diagnostic and Statistical Manual of Mental Health Disorders, 5th Edition (DSM-V).
 In the DSM-V, Alcohol Use Disorder is categorized into mild, moderate, or severe.
 These categories depend on the number of symptoms.

-The list below includes the criteria for Alcohol Use Disorder in the DSM-V. These are the symptoms that doctors look for to diagnose a drinking problem or Alcohol Use Disorder.
+The list below includes the criteria for Alcohol Use Disorder in the DSM-V. These are the symptoms that doctors use to diagnose a drinking problem or Alcohol Use Disorder.